-All students must complete 3 credits of science which include one full year of Physics and one full year of Biology.
 The science curriculum is sequenced and designed for specific grade levels.
-Physics is required at the 9th grade level and Biology is required at the 10th grade level.
-Chemistry is required for 11th grade with the option of Human Body Systems or AP Chemistry/Physics.
+All students must complete 3 credits of science which includes a full year of Physics, Biology and Chemistry.
+Physics is required at the 9th grade level, Biology is required at the 10th grade level and Chemistry is required for 11th grade.
+Other advanced science offerings can be taken as a senior or with teacher approval.
 It is recommended that college bound students complete a minimum of 4 credits of science.